 Feedback can be updated or deleted only by its originator.

-Additional incident types (available in the new protocol)
+Additional incident types

-The new Incident Report protocol introduces additional Incident Report types: “Failed Notification”, “VTS Rules Infringement”, “Banned Ship”, “Insurance Failure” and “Pilot Or Port Report”.
+The Incident Report protocol introduces additional Incident Report types: “Failed Notification”, “VTS Rules Infringement”, “Banned Ship”, “Insurance Failure” and “Pilot Or Port Report”.

 The operational benefit is to make the requestors and/or the recipients immediately aware about the type of event whereas in the previous protocol such types are included in the more general category “others.

-Link different IRs related to the same accident/incident (available in the new protocol)
+Link different IRs related to the same accident/incident

 The data provider can link two or more IRs logically connected e.g. following the grounding of a ship and the subsequent detection of pollution from that vessel, the competent authority which notifies the POLREP to SSN has the possibility to associate such a report to the SITREP previously sent for the grounding.